OpenLiberty/ci.gradle/README.md

         }
     }
 ```

+If none property is set,  all the applications availables in the server at the moment of the execution will be undeployed.

 ### installFeature task
 The `installFeature` task installs a feature packaged as a Subsystem Archive (ESA file) to the Liberty runtime.